monsoonmaelstrom/book2/book2.md

 “I…” I begin, but I don’t know what to say to that.
 I guess that could be an accurate assessment of what happened.

-“And since I was sitting in there, with more time to think about it,” Liam tells me when it’s clear I’m not continuing, “I think that your assessment of the situation was correct.
+“And since I was sitting in there, with more time to think about it,” Liam tells me when it’s clear I’m not continuing, “I think your assessment of the situation was correct.
 But we were *both* there Hazel.
 The situation wasn’t urgent.
 You could have waited a couple of minutes for me to reach the same conclusion, or for me to suggest another idea.”

 “Okay,” I say slowly.
 “That’s fair.
 But why did you hesitate when I asked if you wanted me to stay here tonight?”
 There’s more than a hint of hurt in my voice.
 Even I hear it.